Term0ss/Term0ss/README.md

-- 👋 Hi, I’m @Bober7757
+- 👋 Hi, I’m @Term0ss
-- 👀 I’m interested in C#, HTML and Discord.js
+- 👀 I’m interested in C#, HTML and Java
 - 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Bober7757/Bober7757 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.